MAX Light Rail: Power and signaling

 MAX is powered by a conventional 750-volt direct current (DC) overhead wire system.
-Most of the system uses a dual-wire catenary, with a contact wire supported by a messenger wire.
-In central city areas such as downtown Portland, however, it uses a single contact wire to minimize the amount of overhead wiring.
-To further minimize visual impact, ornamental street light poles, buildings, and bridge structures are used to support the wiring.
-Substations, spaced approximately every 1 mi apart, convert the high-voltage public supply to the voltage power used by trains.
-The power system can bridge any one substation so that trains can continue to operate should a substation or its supply go down.
+Most of the network uses a dual-wire catenary, where a contact wire is supported by a messenger wire, while segments in urban areas such as downtown Portland use a single contact wire to reduce the amount of overhead wiring.
+To further minimize visual impact, ornamental streetlight poles, buildings, and bridge structures support the wiring.
+Substations, spaced about 1 mi apart, convert the high-voltage public supply to the voltage used by trains.
+The power system is designed to bridge any single substation, allowing trains to continue operating if a substation or its supply fails.

-Approximately 70 percent of the MAX system uses automatic block signaling (ABS), which allows for relatively fast operating speeds—up to 55 mph—and short headways.
-For example, between Lloyd Center/Northeast 11th Avenue station and Gateway Transit Center along the Banfield Freeway, ABS can accommodate an operating headway of two minutes.
-Within these sections, automatic train stops (ATS) enforce speed limits and automatically apply the brakes should a train operator fail to do so.
-The remaining 30 percent of the system relies on traffic signals and line-of-sight operation.
-Speeds do not exceed 35 mph in these sections.
+Approximately 70 percent of the MAX system uses automatic block signaling (ABS), which supports relatively high operating speeds—up to 55 mph—and short headways.
+For example, along the Banfield Freeway between Lloyd Center/NE 11th Ave station and Gateway Transit Center, ABS can accommodate operating headways as short as two minutes.
+In these sections, automatic train stops (ATS) enforce speed limits and apply the brakes if an operator fails to do so.
+The remaining 30 percent of the system relies on traffic signals and line-of-sight operation, where speeds are limited to 35 mph.